cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 secrets of senders and recipients.
 The desired security goals are detailed below:

-* Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security
+* Message secrecy: Confidentiality of the sender's messages against chosen ciphertext attacks, i.e., IND-CCA2 security
-* Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length
+* Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length, i.e., `Context.Export` is a variable-length PRF
 * Sender authentication: Proof of sender origin for PSK, Auth, and AuthPSK modes